Galomer310/FinalProject/README.md

-# FinalProject
-week 1 bootcamp
+# FinalProject - week one bootcamp